marionlo/100-days-of-code/README.md

 **Thoughts:** I need to find other ressources on PHP to practice things that can be useful for a website, such as forms for example

+### Day 11: October 13, 2018

+**Today's Progress**: Started to do a tutorial to create a brick breaker in Javascript on FreeCodeCamp.
+For now, I started to create the canvas and to do the game loop function

+### Day 12: October 14, 2018

+**Today's Progress**: I've continued the brick breaker game in Javascript, started to add the event listener for the key input to control the platform.